 1. Happenstance Cafe

-Known for their delicious yet affordable make-your-own pasta, Happenstance Cafe has been on the top of the list of dog-friendly cafes amongst some dog owners.
-Don’t say we didn’t warn you, there are days when it gets too crowded.
-You are recommended to call before you visit.
+Known for their delicious yet affordable make-your-own pasta, Happenstance Cafe has been on the top of the list of dog-friendly cafes amongst some dog owners (Update: The standards have dropped).
 Read our review of Happenstance Cafe.

 Address: 35 Opal Crescent

 Phone: 6341 7871

 Opening hours: Mon – Fri: 12pm – 9pm | Sat – Sun: 11am – 9pm